gcperformance/service-data/README.md

 - French: [Répertoire des organisations et intérêts fédéraux](https://open.canada.ca/data/en/dataset/a35cf382-690c-4221-a971-cf0fd189a46f/resource/45069fe9-abe3-437f-97dd-3f64958bfa85)

 ---
 ### Conventions
+The [Policy on Service and Digital](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32603) requirement to publish service inventory information only applies to external and internal enterprise services.
+For this reason, any service with a `service_scope` that does not include `EXTERN` or `ENTERPRISE` is removed from indicator table calculations.
+However, note that the consolidated datasets (`si.csv` and `ss.csv`) will contain all scopes.

 When a 4-digit year represents a fiscal year, it refers to the calendar year **ending** in that fiscal year.

 All csv text files produced by the script are **semi-colon separated** (`;`)